 Istanbul’s Museum of Islamic Art is one of several museums that await in the city’s Sultanahmet square.
 The vast collection of artifacts, art pieces, calligraphy works, and beautiful carpets are housed inside a former Ottoman palace that dates back to 1524.

 This is one of the best things to do in Istanbul if you have an interest in history.
 Entrance to the museum costs 60 liras per person.
 Admission is free for children under 8.

 See Important Turkish Sites in Miniature

-The laidback tree-lined promenade is often referred to as being Istanbul’s Champs Elysees.
-Bağdat Caddesi is situated on the Asian side of Istanbul providing you with the opportunity to visit the less-explored side of town.
+The laidback tree-lined promenade is often referred to as Istanbul’s Champs Elysees.
+Bağdat Caddesi is situated on the Asian side of Istanbul.
+As such, it provides you with the opportunity to visit the less-explored side of town.

 Explore Taksim Square – the Heart of Modern Istanbul

 Taksim Square is the beating heart of modern-day Istanbul.
-The various streets that veer off from here can be considered as being Istanbul’s answer to the high street, with renowned retailers like Topshop, H&M, and Zara having stores here.
+The various streets that veer off from here can be considered as being Istanbul’s answer to the high street.

 Renowned retailers like Topshop, H&M, and Zara run along its length.
 This is also one of the best places in Istanbul for street food.

 Have any further questions about the best things to do in Istanbul, exploring Istanbul as a solo female, or Turkey travel in general?
 I have explored this beautiful country extensively and I have been to Istanbul five times in the last few years.
 I would be happy to help you as much as I can.